HKUSTDial/NL2SQL_Handbook/README.md

 * We collect NL2SQL benchmarks features and download links for you.
 You can get more detials from this chapter: [Benchmark](chapter/Benchmark.md)
 * The analysis code for benchmarks is available in the `src/dataset_analysis` directory.
 Benchmark analysis reports can be found in the `report/` directory.

-### 🛠️ How to build a LLM-based NL2SQL Model:
+### 🛠️ How to build a LLM-based NL2SQL model:

 * Litgpt [Repository Link](https://github.com/Lightning-AI/litgpt)

     This repository offers access to over 20 high-performance large language models (LLMs) with comprehensive guides for pretraining, fine-tuning, and deploying at scale.
 It is designed to be beginner-friendly with from scratch implementations and no complex abstractions.

-* Fine-tuning and  In-Conetxt learning for BIRD-SQL Benchmark [Repository Link](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/bird#fine-tuning-ft)
+* Fine-tuning and  In-Conetxt learning for BIRD-SQL benchmark [Repository Link](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/bird#fine-tuning-ft)

     A tutorial for both Fine-tuning and In-Context Learning provided by the BIRD-SQL benchmark.